1964: The Beatles were at The Night of a Hundred Stars at the Palladium in London.

 1980: Keith Godchaux of the Grateful Dead died from injuries sustained in an automobile accident in Marin County, California.
 He was 32.

 1983: The Police performed at Comisky Park in Chicago, Illinois.

 1983: Paul Young rose to the top of the U.K. chart with his remake of the Marvin Gaye song "Wherever I Lay My Hat (That's My Home)".

-1983: Synchronicity reached #1 in only the fourth week of release for the Police.
+1983: Synchronicity reached #1 on the Album chart in only the fourth week of release for the Police.
 In those days, it was tough to get to the top because of the stronger competition.
 The Soundtrack to "Flashdance" was up to #2 while Thriller relinquished its stranglehold on the top spot...for the time being.
 Def Leppard's great album Pyromania had to stay at #4.
 The rest of the Top 10: Stevie Nicks with The Wild Heart, David Bowie's Let's Dance, Loverboy had a solid album at #7 with Keep It Up, Men At Work's Cargo was #8, Prince's solid album 1999 was at #9 and Eddy Grant remained at 10 with Killer on the Rampage.